I have 7 years teaching experience at both the graduate and undergraduate level.

-At Universidad de los Andes School of Management, I have adapted this approach to teach the courses "Strategic Management of Technological Innovation" (undergraduate), "Gestion de lo Publico" (Economic and Ethical Aspects of Public Goods - undergraduate), and "Business, Technology, Innovation and Diffusion" (graduate).
+At Universidad de los Andes School of Management, I have adapted this approach to teach the courses "Strategic Management of Technological Innovation" (undergraduate and graduate), "Gestion de lo Publico" (Economic and Ethical Aspects of Public Goods - undergraduate), and "Business, Technology, Innovation and Diffusion" (graduate).

 During my work as postdoctoral research assistant at Singapore University of Technology and Design (SUTD), I have also created and taught the graduate course Introduction to Applied Statistics, where I used much of the same pedagogic principles that I learned while teaching at Maastricht University.

 I have also helped co-advising graduate students at MIT-IDSS and undergraduate students at Maastricht University School of Business and Economics.